 As the current application is in outline form, the overall building heights are not included within the scheme and would be subject to later approval.
-As part of the Wheatcroft submission, the indicative details on the parameters plan have been withdrawn.

-As the Conservation Officer originally raised concern regarding the potential use of 21⁄2 storey dwellings, as indicated on the parameters plan, it would be possible to add a condition setting out the parameters of the site that restrict heights to no more than 2 storeys.
+As the Conservation Officer originally raised concern on the earlier proposal regarding the potential use of $2\frac{1}{2}$ storey dwellings.
+It would be possible to add a condition setting out the parameters of the site that restrict heights to no more than 2 storeys.